-If an oscillator failure occurs, the FSCM generates a clock failure trap event and switches the system clock over to the FRC oscillator.
+In the event of an oscillator failure, the FSCM generates a clock failure trap event and switches the system clock over to the FRC oscillator.
 Then the application program can either attempt to restart the oscillator or execute a controlled shutdown.
 The trap can be treated as a warm Reset by simply loading the Reset address into the oscillator fail trap vector.